Burnout and Loss of identity Reflection

-When Burnout And Loss of Identity Collide
+Burnout And Loss of Identity in Professionals

 You’re still functioning and showing up.
 You might even be doing “well” by external standards.
 But somewhere along the way, you stopped recognizing yourself.